- Surprising Yoga Benefits!

 Yoga Benefits for Different Conditions

-One of the most significant findings relates to how yoga has been shown to stop the onset of Alzheimer’s disease.
+One of the most significant findings relates to how yoga can slow the onset of Alzheimer’s disease.

 The findings published in the Journal of Alzheimer’s Research found that yoga as well as meditation could delay the cognitive impairment that is normally the first indicator of the development of Alzheimer’s.